Health Library

 Stage III

-When the brace can be worn as described in Stage II, it should be worn all day and all night except for one hour (usually before bedtime).
-Your child's skin should be checked and skin care instructions should be followed every four hours during the day, if possible, or three times a day: when you get up in the morning, at mid-afternoon (after school) and at bedtime.
+When the brace can be worn as described in Stage II, it should be worn all day and all night—except for one hour (usually before bedtime).
+Your child's skin should be checked, and skin care instructions should be followed every four hours during the day, if possible, or three times a day: when your child gets up in the morning, at mid-afternoon (after school) and at bedtime.
 During the one hour out of the brace, exercises should be done.

 To protect the skin:

-• Always wear a 100 percent cotton (not blended cotton or synthetic material) undershirt, tubular knit without side seams
+• Always wear a 100% cotton (not blended cotton or synthetic material) undershirt, tubular knit without side seams.

 Do not use cream, lotion or powder under the brace.

-If there is skin breakdown (sore, red, raw skin) the brace must not be reapplied until the skin heals – one day or more.
-Sometimes the skin over the waist and hips get darker.
+If there is skin breakdown (sore, red, raw skin) the brace must not be worn until the skin heals, which could take one day or more.
+Sometimes the skin over the waist and hips gets darker.
 That is common and is not a problem.
 When the brace treatment is over, this color will go away.

 Cleaning the Brace

-The hard plastic outer shell and the inner soft foam plastic should be cleaned every time you bathe.
+The hard plastic outer shell and the inner soft foam plastic should be cleaned every time your child bathes.

 A cloth with soap and water can be used to clean the lining, followed by a damp rinsing cloth.
 A terry towel can help dry the foam plastic.
 If the lining is damp, a very cool hair dryer can be used.
 The outer plastic can tolerate rough cleaning.